Generic Name: Secukinumab (sek ue KIN ue mab)

 - You may have more chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.

 - Make sure you are up to date with all your vaccines before treatment with Cosentyx (secukinumab).

 - Talk with your doctor before getting any vaccines.
-Use with Cosentyx (secukinumab) may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with Cosentyx (secukinumab) may either raise the chance of an infection or make the vaccine not work as well.

 - You will need a TB (tuberculosis) test before starting Cosentyx (secukinumab).

 - If you have inflammatory bowel disease like ulcerative colitis or Crohn's disease, talk with your doctor.
 New and worsening inflammatory bowel disease has happened with Cosentyx (secukinumab).
 Sometimes this may be very bad.
 Talk with your doctor.

 - This medicine may affect how much of some other drugs are in your body.
 If you are taking other drugs, talk with your doctor.
 You may need to have your blood work checked more closely while taking Cosentyx (secukinumab) with your other drugs.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using Cosentyx (secukinumab) while you are pregnant.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.